Wecasa Terms and Conditions

 The User expressly undertakes:

-• to not publish Content, which is abusive, defamatory, disparaging, slanderous, clearly illicit, false, harmful to public order or third-party rights, or likely to infringe the rights, reputation and image of Wecasa or of another User.
+• To not publish Content that is abusive, defamatory, disparaging, slanderous, clearly illicit, false, harmful to public order or third-party rights, or likely to infringe the rights, reputation, and image of Wecasa or another User.

-• to not use the Platform or Wecasa Services in a fraudulent manner (e.g., a false account or a false identity) and/or harm the interests of Wecasa or of another User.
+• To not use the Platform or Wecasa Services fraudulently (e.g. a false account or a false identity) and/or harm the interests of Wecasa or another User.

-• to not hand over or transfer their Account in any way to a third party.
+• To not hand over or transfer their Account to a third party.

-• to provide Wecasa with all the necessary information for the provision of Wecasa Services and to guarantee their accuracy.
+• To provide Wecasa with all the necessary information for the provision of Wecasa Services and to guarantee its accuracy.

-• to inform Wecasa in case of any issues, or any problems with another User or when using the Platform, the Account and Wecasa Services; and
+• To inform Wecasa in case of any issues or problems with another User or when using the Platform, the Account, and Wecasa Services; and

-The User understands and accepts that the following are strictly forbidden: (i) any behaviour likely to disrupt, suspend, slow down or prevent the continuity of the Platform or Wecasa Services, (ii) any intrusion, or attempt to intrude, the Wecasa systems, (iii) any misuse of the system resources of the Account and of the Platform, (iv) any actions likely to place a disproportionate load on the Wecasa digital infrastructure, (v) any breach of security and verification measures, (vi) any action likely to damage the financial, commercial or legal rights and interests of Wecasa and other Users, (vii) any failure to comply with the T&Cs, (viii) any copy of and/or misuse of the Wecasa digital infrastructure and (ix) in general, any practice which uses the Platform and Wecasa Services for purposes other than those for which they were designed.
+The User understands and accepts that the following are strictly forbidden: (i) any behaviour likely to disrupt, suspend, slow down, or prevent the continuity of the Platform or Wecasa Services, (ii) any intrusion or attempt to intrude into the Wecasa systems, (iii) any misuse of the system resources of the Account and the Platform, (iv) any actions likely to place a disproportionate load on the Wecasa digital infrastructure, (v) any breach of security and verification measures, (vi) any action likely to damage the financial, commercial, or legal rights and interests of Wecasa and other Users, (vii) any failure to comply with the T&Cs, (viii) any copy of and/or misuse of the Wecasa digital infrastructure, and (ix) in general, any practice that uses the Platform and Wecasa Services for purposes other than those for which they were designed.

 11.2 CUSTOMER COMMITMENTS